 5) Set up public speaking sessions at work

 At your workplace, create a weekly one-hour slot for employees to present to each other.
 Presentations can cover current design projects or anything else, really.
 The main goal?
 Get folks talking in front of an audience.

 The cool part is, your coworkers can give feedback on your technical know-how.
 You won’t get that from most friends, family, or even at Toastmasters.

 6) Strengthen your technical skills

-Public speaking skills do NOT trump technical skills.
-BUT, the stronger your technical skills are, the more confidence you can speak with as an engineer.
-So learn subjects inside and out without memorizing.
+Public speaking prowess doesn’t overshadow technical skills.
+But, the stronger your technical skills, the more confidently you can speak as an engineer.
+Dive deep into subjects, but don’t just memorize.

 - Information sources

 As an engineer, you’re not here to entertain but to educate.
 However, if you can toss in a few jokes and some personality, all the better.

 You might think writing is unrelated to speaking, but they’re both essential for self-expression and often go hand in hand.
 By sharpening your writing, you’ll enhance your speaking in areas like: